 It will take approximately four hours to charge the transmitters and receiver in the docking station fully.
 The exact amount is required to charge the battery of the docking station itself fully.

 You may also like to read: Benro Connect Review: The Best Video Head Monopod.

 In ideal conditions, the complete absence of extraneous noise and wind, regardless of which microphone is recording, whether the windscreen is installed, the overall sound quality is the same.
-I must say that in general, the sound quality is excellent and it is better than that of the first version of the Blink500.
+In general, the sound quality is excellent, and it is better than that of the first version of the Blink 500.

-During my testing, the environment was much noisier, but there was no overloads or other artifacts.
-The voice was heard clearly and, again, there was no big difference from which microphone is recording.
+During my testing, the environment was much noisier, but there were no overloads or other artifacts.
+Again, the voice was heard, and there was no significant difference from which microphone is recording.
 By the way, the sound recording quality on the transmitters of the first version was worse than on the lapel pin.
 This effect is not noticeable here.

-Saramonic Blink500 Pro B2 meets all the requirements of a modern operator, and not only an amateur blogger, but also a professional.
-Dual-channel recording, line-in, dedicated headphone output in receiver, mute button, mixer connectivity makes the Blink500 Pro system suitable for professional work.
-And the ability to "turn it on and everything works" makes it an excellent choice for an amateur who needs high-quality sound, but has no desire to figure out what's what.
+Saramonic Blink 500 PRO B2 meets all the requirements of a modern operator, an amateur blogger, and a professional.
+Dual-channel recording, line-in, dedicated headphone output in receiver, mute button, mixer connectivity makes the Blink 500 Pro system suitable for professional work.
+And the ability to “turn it on and everything works” makes it an excellent choice for an amateur who needs high-quality sound but has no desire to figure out what’s what.

-Yes, despite the fact that there are a bunch of additional settings, everything works right away, without any manipulations and studying the instructions.
-And, of course, the icing on the cake - a docking station that keeps your microphones ready at all times and makes transport absolutely safe.
+Yes, even though there are many additional settings, everything works right away, without any manipulations and studying the instructions.
+And, of course, the icing on the cake – a docking station that keeps your microphones ready at all times and makes transport safe.